 Recently, research has started to investigate the use of deep learning in the area of disaster response.
-For example, \citet{Caragea2016IdentifyingIM} used convolutional neural networks (CNN) to identify informative messages in data from flooding disasters and reported significant improvements in performance over Support Vector Machines and fully connected Artificial Neural Networks. \citet{DBLP:conf/icwsm/NguyenAJSIM17} used CNNs on situational awareness crisis data and noted improvements over traditional algorithms. \citet{DBLP:conf/ifip12/LazregGG16} used Long Short-Term Memory (LSTM) network to learn a model from crisis tweets and used this model to generate snippets of information summarizing the tweets. \citet{DBLP:conf/trec/WangL19} classified actionable tweets using ELMo contextual word embeddings, whereas \citet{Ma2019TweetsCW} used a monolingual BERT-based model for disaster-related tweet classification.
+For instance, \citet{Caragea2016IdentifyingIM} use CNN to detect informative messages in data from flood-related disasters and report significant improvements in performance over SVM and fully connected Neural Networks. \citet{DBLP:conf/icwsm/NguyenAJSIM17} use CNNs to capture the most salient n-gram information on situational awareness crisis data and note the improvements over conventional algorithms. \citet{DBLP:conf/ifip12/LazregGG16} use LSTM network to learn a model from crisis Tweets to generate snippets of information for summarizing the Tweets. \citet{DBLP:conf/trec/WangL19} classify crisis-related Tweets using ELMo contextual word embeddings, whereas \citet{Ma2019TweetsCW} use a monolingual BERT-based model for Tweets classification problem in the disaster management field.

-In this paper, we build an ensemble of Transformer \citep{DBLP:conf/nips/VaswaniSPUJGKP17} models to leverage its strength in capturing contextual information.
-To improve the robustness of neural networks, and improving resistance to adversarial attacks, Fast Gradient Method (FGM) was used \citep{DBLP:conf/iclr/MiyatoDG17} in some of the models of the ensemble.
-Multi-Sample Dropout \citep{DBLP:journals/corr/abs-1905-09788} was used when using dropout before the last layer with $p=0.5$, seemed to converge loss faster. \textsl{BERTweet} \citep{BERTweet} was added to the mix especially since the corpus used to pre-train consisted of $5$M tweets related to the COVID-19 pandemic.
-The final inference result is the majority voting of the class from all constituent models through optimal thresholding as a post-processing step.
-Our best model achieves F1 scores of $0.9248$ and $0.9011$ on the dev and test set respectively.
+Text classification generally consists of two processes --- an encoder that converts textual inputs to numerical representations and a classifier that estimates hidden relations between these representations and class labels.
+The text representations are generated using N-gram statistics \citep{DBLP:conf/acl/WangM12}, word embeddings~\citep{DBLP:conf/eacl/GraveMJB17, DBLP:conf/acl/HenaoLCSWWZZ18}.
+More recently, powerful pre-trained models for text representations, e.g. BERT \citep{DBLP:journals/corr/abs-1810-04805}, have shown state-of-the-art performance on text classification tasks using only the simple classifier of a fully connected layer.